Peg Woodworking

 Peg Woodworking is an all female-run company, and you’re also involved in community outreach to expose women and under-resourced communities to woodworking.
 How has that shaped the way you approach and grow your practice?

-It’s central to my practice.
+It's central to my practice, not peripheral to it.

 Is there anything you’ve dreamed of making, but haven’t yet?

-I would love to build something architectural at scale — a woven facade, a large suspended installation, or a permanent public work where coopering and weaving operate structurally, not just decoratively.
+I would love to build something architectural at scale — a woven facade, a large suspended installation, a permanent public work where coopering and weaving operate structurally, not just decoratively.
+I want to push these techniques beyond furniture and into space.

 What's next for you?